Grande Fratello season 5

 Grande Fratello 5 was the fifth season of Big Brother in Italy.
 The show was produced by Endemol and aired from 23 September 2004 to 2 December 2004.

-In this season of Grande Fratello there were many new twists added to the game.
-A big added twist during this season was that four of the housemates were in a relationship with a fellow housemate.
+In this season of Grande Fratello there were many new twists added.
+One involved four of the housemates who were all in a relationship with a fellow housemate.
 The four housemates were Francesco and Giulia who were married and Alfio and Rosa who were also married.